gaigenticai/gaigentic/README.md

 ## Local development

-Clone the Superagent service and start the stack:
+Clone the Superagent service and start the stack.
+The compose file looks for a `Dockerfile` under `./superagent/libs/superagent`, so this repository must be present before running any build commands:

 ```bash
 git clone https://github.com/superagent-ai/superagent.git superagent